15 Questions to Ask Yourself (& Your Team!) Before the Work From Home Transition

 What types of remote work are there?

-If you are looking to pick a remote working strategy for your company, here are some ideas to get you started.
+If you are choosing a remote working strategy for your company, define the model before you pick tools or policies.

 Fully remote